 What is it you love about our school?

 The individuals, the people, the teachers.
 And the size.
 Students can get so much attention from their teachers.
 Not much slips through the cracks.
 We know you so well, from PreK through Eighth Grade, we know everybody.
 And of course the physical space, our little pocket of winter wonderland, Narnia.
 And as a teacher, the freedom to teach in a way that inspires me and inspires the kids.

-The FIrst Grade is where so much of the magic happens.
-Teaching kids how to read, and seeing how children change and grow up in the First Grade from September to May — the progress, growth, and development astound me.
+Kindergarten is where so much of the magic happens.
+Teaching kids how to read, and seeing how children change and grow up from September to May — the progress, growth, and development astound me.